General Data Protection Regulation

 From time to time we will share your personal data with third parties, including our contractors, advisors, government bodies and dispute resolution and law enforcement agencies and insurers in order to comply with our obligations under law, and in connection with the provision of services that help us carry out our duties, rights and discretions in relation to the Fund.
 These organisations are listed in the Full Privacy Notice below.

-In some cases these recipients may be based outside the UK.
+In some cases recipients of your personal data may be based outside the UK.
 If this occurs, we will make sure that appropriate safeguards are in place to protect your data in accordance with applicable laws.
 Please use the contact details below if you want more information in connection with this.

 What is the legal basis for our use of your personal data?